| List of historic valves in the ase-museoedelpro collection |

 | 3036D |

-LMT UHF
+LMT UHF retarding-field triode for

-retarding-field triode for Barkhausen-Kurz oscillator.
-Early in the 1930s
+Barkhausen-Kurz oscillator.
+Early in the 1930s this was the simplest way to

-Unfortunately the obtainable power was very low, in the order of a few
+very low, in the order of a few milliwatts. |

 |